jzw2/rust-capr/docs/main.typ

 - $s in Q$ is the start state
 - $Sigma$ is the _alphabet_, a set of characters
 - $F subset Q$ the set of final states
-- $delta: Q times X -> Q$ the transition function that maps each state to its next state when given a character
+- $delta: Q times Sigma -> Q$ the transition function that maps each state to its next state when given a character

 A finite state machine $M$ can then be used to define a language $L$ by stating that a word is in $L$ if and only if $M$ accepts $L$.